pow-auth/pow/guides/custom_controllers.md

 ## Routes

-Modify your `WEB_PATH/router.ex` to use your custom session and registration controllers instead of the default Pow controllers:
+Modify your `WEB_PATH/router.ex` to use your custom session and registration controllers instead of the default Pow controllers.
+Add or update your pipelines to include `Pow.Plug.RequireAuthenticated` and `Pow.Plug.RequireNotAuthenticated` with a custom `AuthErrorHandler`.

 ```elixir
 defmodule MyAppWeb.Router do